-Stakeholders should contact the embassy or consulate switchboard during normal business hours and ask to speak with the economic section regarding the Award for Corporate Excellence.
+Stakeholders should contact the embassy or consulate switchboard during normal business hours and ask to speak with the economic section regarding the ACE.
 Contact information can be obtained on the website of the respective embassy or consulate.
-Chiefs of Mission will ultimately decide which recommendations will be sent forward as nominations to the Secretary of State and they retain final decision-making on such matters.
+Chiefs of Mission will ultimately decide which recommendations to send forward as nominations to the Secretary of State, and they retain final decision-making on such matters.
 Stakeholders are asked only to put forward recommendations to embassies and consulates for their consideration and should refrain from lobbying for a particular recommendation once it has been submitted.

-Compelling recommendations will include proof of positive impact, particularly with metrics when available; show alignment of responsible practices with core business operations with the category for which the company is being nominated; and demonstrate commitment to the communities where a company does business.
+Compelling recommendations will include proof of positive impact, particularly with metrics when available; show alignment of core business operations with the category for which the company is being nominated; and demonstrate commitment to the communities where a company does business.
 Nominations of small- and medium-sized firms are encouraged.

 For more information visit www.state.gov/ace and on Twitter .